 Her skills lately have been focusing her crafting skills of piecing and quilting.
 With much time spent improving Free Motion Quilting skills.
 She is now moving into the wonderful world of Long Arm Machine Quilting and hoping her love of all things crafty will be able to shine.

-Abby has also lived in Australia and New Zealand over the years, which explains her love for hot chips .
+Abby has also lived in America and New Zealand over the years, which explains her love for hot chips .
 She has an unhealthy love for British TV and hopes to one day wake up and have a British accent.
 Instead of a Michigander accent that everyone mistakes for Canadian.
 Eh?

 She blogs about her quilting adventures at www.colorbarquilts.com